Jerod & Emily Coker

 Will OU set me up for success in my future?

 - Emily: Absolutely.
-My first full-time job out of school was as the Director of Partnerships for a non-profit in NYC, and I am now halfway through medical school.
+My first full-time job out of school was as the Director of Partnerships for a non-profit in NYC, followed by medical school at UCLA, and now pediatrics residency at Stanford.
 OU gave me abundant research experience through its Honors Research Assistant Program, and provided me with all of the necessary resources – facility space on and off campus, money, people, publicity – to successfully start my own student organization: a dance program for kids with disabilities.
 Every faculty member has your best interest at heart and will take the extra step to get you what you need and where you need to be.

 - Jerod: At the end of the day, OU is all about student development and success.
 We see the success of one student as a success for the university as a whole.
 In 2013, the support and preparation I received from OU led me to become one of 34 Americans to receive a Marshall Scholarship, funding two years of graduate school in the UK, first at the London School of Economics and then at the University of Oxford.
 That year, OU was the only university in the nation to win the prestigious Rhodes, Marshall, Truman, Mitchell, Goldwater, and Fulbright scholarships – and the entire university celebrated.
 We know our students are some of the best and brightest in the world, and we all take pride in our shared achievements.